vanessamwaniki/trivia_app/README.md

 ### GET Categories `/categories`
 End point to get a list of all categories.

-Returns all categories as a dictionary with category id as key and string type as value, total number of categories and a success value.
+Request arguments:
 Takes no request arguments.

+Returns: all categories as a dictionary with category id as key and string type as value, total number of categories and a success value.

 Try `curl http://127.0.0.1:5000/categories`